pmsky-social/app/README.md

 - [ ] better label UI (show actual post, context?)
 - [x] records are published to at proto in the service acct's PDS
 - [x] watch the firehose for labels published to pmsky pds
+- [ ] create a generic "server message" thing to handle responses.  maybe end up using more ajax calls than plain html
 - [ ] hydration so voting only refreshes that label component, rather than the whole page.
 - [ ] sorting existing labels
 - [ ] when creating a label, if it already exists, gracefully link to the existing label rather than creating a duplicate